Contrary to popular belief, there are numerous ways to stop removal (deportation) in immigration court.

 Note that the mere economic difficulties do not count as "exceptional and extremely unusual hardship.”

-The hardship the family member would experiences must be substantially worse than what would normally expected from moving to an underdeveloped country – for instance, unavailability of adequate medical care to treat a serious illness.
+The hardship the family member would experiences must be substantially worse than what would normally be expected from moving to an underdeveloped country – for instance, unavailability of adequate medical care to treat a serious illness.

 If granted cancellation of removal, non-citizens will have their status adjusted to legal and receive a green card.